Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 Bob (arms folded, making limited eye contact): Thanks.
 You too.

-Clinician: Thanks for filling out the Personal Health Inventory (PHI) form we gave you.
+Clinician: Thanks for filling out the Personal Health Inventory (PHI) form.
 Have you heard much about this Whole Health Approach the VA has been adopting?

 Bob (makes brief eye contact): No, not really.

 Clinician: Well, it’s based on the idea that we want to do a better job focusing on what matters most to you.
-We will, of course, keep talking about your medical concerns, but I would like to frame our conversation today around the things that are really important to you in your life, the things that you want to have your health for in the first place.
-Going forward I, and all the rest of your health care team, will work with you to create a plan that you think will honor your values and priorities.
+We will, of course, keep talking about your medical concerns, but I would like to frame our conversation today around the things that are really important to you in your life, why you want to have your health for in the first place.
+Going forward we will work with you to create a plan that will honor your values and priorities.
 What do you think?

 Bob (furrowed eyebrows, looking a little surprised, shifting in his seat): Hmm.
 Okay, I guess so.

 Clinician: I appreciate it.
-So far, I have found that this process helps me to get to know people—even ones I have taken care of for a long time—better.
-It also respects how so much of our health is about how we take care of ourselves.
-It is also about how to make the best use of all sorts of approaches, including complementary and integrative health (CIH) ones, which I know are important to you.
+So far, I have found that this process helps me to get to know people better—even ones I have taken care of for a long time.
+It also acknowledges how so much of our health is about how we take care of ourselves.
+And it taps into all sorts of approaches, including complementary and integrative health (CIH) ones, which I know are important to you.
 After we look over the PHI together, I will work with you to you to create what we call a Personal Health Plan (PHP).

 Bob (eyebrows raised, looks both curious and skeptical): I’m game.